jifarooq/Data-Structures/README.md

 Data structures implemented in Ruby.
 Still to come include binary search trees and graphs.

-Also included is a benchmarker class great for testing time complexity in practice.
-For instance, test a method written in quadtratic time versus one written in linear time and see how it plays out.
+Also included is a benchmarker class good for testing time complexity in practice.
+For instance, test a method written in quadtratic time versus one written in linear time and compare running times.